Roughening transition and universality of single step growth models in (2+1)-dimensions: Statistics of the height clusters and iso-height lines

-\textit{Fractal dimensions}: One can expect (from self-similarity of clusters) a relation between the average mass of a cluster $M$ and the radius of gyration $R$, i.e., $M \sim R^{D_c}$, where $D_c$ is the fractal dimension of clusters.
-The scaling relation between the average length of a cluster boundary $l$ and it's radius of gyration $r$, is given by $l \sim r^{d_f}$~\cite{kondev2000nonlinear,kondev1995geometrical}.
-Moreover, the relation between the average area of a loop and it's perimeter is $l \sim a^{d_a}$ where $d_a = d_f/2$ (for clusters without holes).
-We took more than $ 10^4 $ height configurations on square lattice with size $ L=1000 $ for averaging.
-Among them, we only present the plots of $ l(r) $ for several $ p $ in fig.~\ref{fig:l_r-severalp}.
-The corresponding exponents are reported in fig.~\ref{fig:df-L1000}.
-We see that the scaling exponents such as $ d_f $ and $ D_c $ for $ p=0 $ are similar to the ones for KPZ model~\cite{saberi2008conformalkpz,saberi2009scaling}.
-When $ p $ is increased, the value of $ d_f $ $ ( D_c) $ increases (decreases) until it approximately reaches $ 1.5 $ $ (1.91) $, in good agreement with corresponding exponents of EW model~\cite{saberi2008conformalkpz,schramm2010contour}.
-We have checked that the value of the exponents does not depend on the level of the height cut, although the range of scaling is affected after a certain distance from a critical level height~\cite{saberi2010geometrical}.
-In order to see the finite-size effects, we have also considered the reevaluation of the exponents by going to the lattices of larger size up to $ L=3000 $ and by taking averages over a number of $ 2500 $ saturated height configurations and obtained similar results within error bars.
+\textit{\textbf{Fractal dimensions.}} Self-similarity of the clusters offers a scaling relation between the average mass $M$ of a cluster and its radius of gyration $R$, i.e., $M \sim R^{D_c}$, with $D_c$ being the fractal dimension of clusters.
+The average length $l$ of a cluster boundary also scales with it's radius of gyration $r$ as $l \sim r^{d_f}$ \cite{kondev2000nonlinear,kondev1995geometrical}.
+Moreover, the relation between the average area $a$ of a loop and it's perimeter is given by $l \sim a^{d_a}$ where $d_a = d_f/2$ (for compact clusters).
+To estimate these fractal dimensions, we generate more than $ 10^4 $ samples of height configurations on a square lattice of size $ L=1000 $.
+As an example, we present the data for the scaling of $ l(r) $ in Fig. \ref{fig:l_r-severalp} for various values of $p$, whose slope in the log-log scale gives the corresponding fractal dimension.
+The estimated exponents are reported in Fig. \ref{fig:df-L1000}.

+We find that all these fractal dimensions cross over between two limiting KPZ and EW classes \cite{saberi2008conformalkpz,saberi2009scaling, schramm2010contour}.
+We have also checked that the exponents do not depend on the level $\delta$ of the cut, although the range of scaling slightly does \cite{saberi2010geometrical}.
+In order to see the finite-size effects, we have also measured the exponents by going to the larger sizes up to $ L=3000 $ with a number of $ 2500 $ independent samples, and found similar results within the error bars.